 The next size up depicts more of a mini-ark than a pirating vessel, but just throw a treasure chest on board plus some mast cordage and you'll have yourself a full fledged charlatan gondola in no time!
 While still being very easy to construct, the two level, Brawny Brigantine provides 50% more play area than the Clipper with not one, but two masts to boot!
 After tying up and installing some rope rigging and railings, plus a slide and fire pole, you may just have the supreme kid time consuming, parent stress reliving, backyard water craft.
 Don't forget to pick up a jolly roger flag too!

 This pirate ship contains 200 square feet of space with tons of ways in and out!
 Two levels with a split 2nd level, plus a rock wall, gang plank, fire pole and slide!
+The Deluxe version of this plan also offers a covered rear deck and crow's nest.
 This is pretty much the exact same thing you would find at a retailer for $3,000, minus the fun of constructing it yourself.

-The next step up from the Edward Thatch, this pirate ship, dubbed the Davy Jones' Locker is packed to the gills in exciting and fun ways to come in, exit and interact with.
-The only design to have a roofed section, this 3 level pirate ship is ready for an adventure.
+The next step up from the Edward Thatch, dubbed the Davy Jones' Locker, is packed to the gills in exciting and fun ways to come in, exit and interact with.
+Building on-top of it's predecessor in every way imaginable, this 3 level pirate ship is ready for an adventure.

 Features two trap doors for a quick escape, gang plank, six ways to get in and out, interactive crow's nest and roofed section.
 A total of 250 square feet allows for loads of space for kids to be kids.
 A personal favorite!